Contrast-Security-OSS/docs/content/installation/netcore/install/NetCoreInstallation.md

         "AGENT__DOTNET__CONTAINER": "true",
         "CONTRAST_CONFIG_PATH": "c:\\contrast\\config\\MyApp\\contrast_security.yaml"
       }
-      ...
+      // other settings
     }

 ```

-The application can then be run with
+The application can then be run with:
 ```
 dotnet run --launch-profiler MyAppWithContrastAgent
 ```